-1. Minimum Schools Requirement: Any district that attained at least 12 charter chapters with paid membership, 20 chapters of any type with paid membership, 200 new members, or over 700 new degrees in the prior school year is allowed to hold a district qualifying tournament series.
+- 1. Non-Qualifying Entries in In-Person Supplementals: Each school that attends the district tournament may enter up to two non-qualifying students in in-person supplemental events at the 2022 National Tournament. - Non-Qualifying Entries in Online Supplementals: Each school that attends the district tournament may enter up to two different non-qualifying students in online supplemental events at the 2022 National Tournament.
+Students may not compete in both online and in-person supplemental events. - 3.
+Minimum Schools Requirement: Any district that attained at least 12 charter chapters with paid membership, 20 chapters of any type with paid membership, 200 new members, or over 700 new degrees in the prior school year is allowed to hold a district qualifying tournament series.
 If a district does not meet this minimum requirement, it may not hold a tournament series unless it is on a pre-approved growth plan due to realignment or a district split.
 However, schools in the district may petition to attend a qualifying tournament in a contiguous district.
-Schools must attend the entire district tournament series (inclusive of debate, speech and congress) in their own district.

-- 2. Minimum Entries Requirement: If a particular speech or debate event has fewer than four entries, regardless of the district's qualification level, no qualifiers are allowed in that event.
-An entry must participate in at least one round (or in the case of Congressional Debate, must give at least one speech) in order to count as an entry. - 3.
+Schools must attend the entire district tournament series (inclusive of debate, speech and congress) in their own district. - 4.
+Minimum Entries Requirement: If a particular speech or debate event has fewer than four entries, regardless of the district's qualification level, no qualifiers are allowed in that event.
+An entry must participate in at least one round (or in the case of Congressional Debate, must give at least one speech) in order to count as an entry. - 5.
 Minimum School Entry Requirement: In order to qualify entries in a speech or debate event to the National Tournament, a minimum of two schools must have entries that participate in the event.
-(See Congressional Debate Exception below.) - 4.
-Congressional Debate Exception: The number of Senate and House qualifiers is independent of all other district tournament benchmark standards. - A. Senate
+(See Congressional Debate Exception below.) - 6.
+Students who compete for a post-secondary institution while they are in high school are ineligible to compete at the district and National Tournament. - 7.
+Congressional Debate Exception: The number of Senate and House qualifiers is independent of all other district tournament benchmark standards.

+A. Senate

-A district with six (6) or more schools represented in the Senate will qualify two (2) senators to the National Senate.
-If fewer than six (6) schools are represented, no Senate may be seated; however, a district may still conduct a House with sufficient entries.
-Note: The six schools requirement is for the 2020-2021 district tournament season only.
+A district with eight (8) or more schools represented in the Senate will qualify two (2) senators to the National Senate.
+If fewer than eight (8) schools are represented, no Senate may be seated; however, a district may still conduct a House with sufficient entries.